You Verified the Signature. Great. Now What?

 }

-Wrapping the idempotency check and the business logic in a single transaction is crucial.
+Wrapping the idempotency check and the business logic in one transaction is the part people skip.
 Without it, there's a race condition where two concurrent deliveries both pass the check before either inserts the record.
 Use a unique constraint on event_id and catch the conflict.

 Skip any one of these and you've got a gap.
 A fintech startup I worked with had perfect HMAC verification but no timestamp checking.
 Someone replayed a refund webhook from two months ago and it processed again, because the signature was still valid.
 That was a fun incident postmortem.